jasnell/proposal-deprecated/README.md

 # Proposal

-The proposal is to introduce a new `deprecated;` keyword to the language such that deprecated code can be easily identified in a standard way by tooling and the VM implementations.
+The proposal is to introduce a new `deprecated;` global to the language such that deprecated code can be easily identified in a standard way by tooling and the VM implementations.